 E-bikes are great for tackling hills, heat and humidity, which means you can keep riding throughout the year and wear ordinary clothes.

 They cost more upfront than an average non-electric bike, but are very cheap to run, and much more economical over a year than running a car.
-Charging can cost as little as 30 cents for every 100km, and even less if your energy source is solar panels.
+Charging can cost as little as 30 cents for every 100km, and even less if your energy source includes solar panels.

 Similar to an e-bike, an e-scooter has a small motor with a rechargeable battery, which provides the user with power to increase their speed compared with an ordinary scooter.